apache/flink/docs/dev/libs/cep.md

 #### Conditions

-For every pattern you can specify a condition that incoming event has to met in order to be "accepted" into the pattern e.g. its value should be larger than 5, or larger than the average value of the previously accepted events.
+For every pattern you can specify a condition that an incoming event has to meet in order to be "accepted" into the pattern e.g. its value should be larger than 5, or larger than the average value of the previously accepted events.
-You can specify conditions on the event properties via the `pattern.where()`, `pattern.or()` or the `pattern.until()` method.
+You can specify conditions on the event properties via the `pattern.where()`, `pattern.or()` or `pattern.until()` method.
 These can be either `IterativeCondition`s or `SimpleCondition`s.

 **Iterative Conditions:** This is the most general type of condition.
 This is how you can specify a condition that